 Statewide Supplier & Contractor Diversity Program

-Our program will identify and remove barriers to provide greater access to State procurement for small and diverse businesses.
-We believe a diverse supply chain is important to our state and that all businesses, regardless of size or ownership, deserve the opportunity to do business with the State of Colorado.
+The Supplier Diversity program identifies and removes barriers to increase access to State procurement.
+A diverse supply chain is socially and economically beneficial to our state and all businesses, regardless of size or ownership, deserve an opportunity to do business with the State of Colorado.

 Where do I start?